 Darrell A. Doan will be tasked with marketing the city to prospective businesses and promoting existing businesses, as well as smoothing the way for businesses as they wend their way through city approval processes.

 This time of year I never tire of the walk along Shore Line eastward into the bird sanctuary.
 The shorebirds are migrating and our little part of the bay is a smorgasbord for the dowitchers and their smaller brethren.
 Especially when the tide is out and the mud flats are exposed, the birds and their beaks are poking into the homes of the worms and mollusks just below the surface.
 The birds are light enough not to sink into the mud and their beaks are just long enough to reach the favorite food for each species.

-The Board of Education meets at 6:30 p.m.
-Tuesday, March 11 in council chambers on the third floor of City Hall, 2263 Santa Clara Avenue.
+The City Council meets at 7 p.m.
+Tuesday, April 15 in council chambers on the third floor of City Hall, 2263 Santa Clara Avenue.

 Welcome to this week’s edition of The Broad Brush, your weekly, two-sentence news review.
 Here are your headlines for the week.

 I ran a 10k a couple of Sundays ago.
 Yeah, the same Sunday it was raining cats and dogs.

 Running in the rain can be fun.
 No, really.
 As long as you're wearing comfortable clothes, it's actually quite fun to run around, splash in puddles, hear your shoes going squish, squish, squish with every step.
 Running a race in the rain can also be fun, as long as you're not shooting for a particular time.
 I was running for a particular time, so ...